TakHemlata/T-EER/README.md

 - Hemlata Tak: tak[at]eurecom[dot]fr

 ## Citation
-If you use this metric in your work please use the following citations:
+If you use this metric in your work then use the following citation:

 ```bibtex